katiestar99/ansible/docs/docsite/rst/galaxy/user_guide.rst

 .. code-block:: bash

-    $ ansible-galaxy install -r requirements.yml
+    $ assible-galaxy install -r requirements.yml

 Again, the extension is important.
-If the *.yml* extension is left off, the ``ansible-galaxy`` CLI assumes the file is in an older, now deprecated, "basic" format.
+If the *.yml* extension is left off, the ``assible-galaxy`` CLI assumes the file is in an older, now deprecated, "basic" format.

 Each role in the file will have one or more of the following attributes: